ENME480/enme480_project/README.md

 ### `kinematic_functions.py`

-This script will use your functions from previous labs and if you have the script working correctly for your FK and IK labs, you can copy the exact same functions here under the functions `calculate_dh_transform()` and `inverse_kinematics()` within the given snippets.
-We need to verify if your IK script is working correctly so please call the TAs over top show your final IK code working before you copy this.
+This script will use your functions from previous labs, and if you have the script working correctly for your FK and IK labs, you can copy the exact same functions here under `calculate_dh_transform()` and `inverse_kinematics()` within the given snippets.
+We need to verify if your IK script is working correctly, so please call the TAs over to show your final IK code working before you copy this.

 ### `main_pipeline.py`

-This script is where you will sequence and startegize the pick and place process.
+This script is where you will sequence and strategize the pick-and-place process.
 In this script, you have to edit the following functions:

 1. `move_arm()`

-    This function will take in the desired joint positions and publish them using the message data structure given in code comments
+    This function will take in the desired joint positions and publish them using the message data structure given in the code comments.
+It should only command arm motion (not change the gripper state).

 2. `gripper_control()`

-    This function will take in the desired state of the gripper and publish it using the message data structure given in code comments
+    This function will take in the desired state of the gripper and publish it using the message data structure given in the code comments.
+It should toggle the gripper while holding the current arm configuration.

 3. `move_block()`

     Here, you need to work on giving the sequence of positions you want the block to move to for moving a block from an initial position to a final position.
-Keep in mind that every block needs to be picked up, raised up and then moved.
-Do not give it a sequence to drag it accross the table.
+Keep in mind that every block needs to be picked up, raised, and then moved.
+Do not give it a sequence that drags the block across the table.

 4. `process_blocks()`

-    This function is where you will enter the startegy and sorting method to place the blocks in their desired positions given their IDs, pre-defined destinations.
+    This function is where you will enter the strategy and sorting method to place the blocks in their desired positions given their IDs and predefined destinations.
+This is also where you decide how many stacks you make and in what order you move the blocks.

 ## Running your Scripts